Sept. 23, 2003

 * Blue light warning: Closures of 284 U.S. Kmart stores take 98 Little Caesars pizza stations along with them.
 The Detroit-based, fourth-largest pizza chain says it's confident Kmart will right its foundering ship and allow its 665 other pizza operations to remain open.

 * Take and book: Tom Morrell, president of Vancouver, Wash.-based Papa Murphy's Take 'N' Bake Pizza, announces he'll leave the company in May.
+The foodservice industry veteran called the departure "amicable," but said it was time to try his hand at something new.

 * Goin' deep: Papa John's begins testing deep-dish pizza in its Wichita stores run by none other than Pizza Hut founder Frank Carney, a PJ's franchisee since 1994.